Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: Overview of the Contributions

 \subsection{Contribution 1: The Exponential Substitution Calculus}

 By allowing duplication and erasure of sub-proofs, the exponentials can be seen as a substitution device: it is the core of the simulation of the $\l$-calculus into linear logic due to Girard \cite{DBLP:journals/tcs/Girard87}.
-Historically, ES became popular with a calculus by Abadi et al. \cite{DBLP:journals/jfp/AbadiCCL91}, later shown defective at the rewriting level by \mellies \cite{DBLP:conf/tlca/Mellie95}.
+Historically, ESs became popular with a calculus by Abadi et al. \cite{DBLP:journals/jfp/AbadiCCL91}, later shown defective at the rewriting level by \mellies \cite{DBLP:conf/tlca/Mellie95}.
 Linear logic and the exponentials were thus considered as a more solid formalism to borrow from.
-Di Cosmo and Kesner were the first ones to do so \cite{DBLP:conf/lics/CosmoK97}, seeing ES as exponential cuts.
+Di Cosmo and Kesner were the first ones to do so \cite{DBLP:conf/lics/CosmoK97}, seeing ESs as exponential cuts.

-Along the years, however, the theory of ES made progresses of its own, and here we reverse the transfer.
+Along the years, however, the theory of ESs made progresses of its own, and here we reverse the transfer.
 The idea is enforcing and pushing to the extreme the slogan:

-To continue, we need to recall the very basics of ES.
+To continue, we need to recall the very basics of ESs.

 \paragraph{Basics of Explicit Substitutions} The idea is to extend the $\l$-calculus with a new term constructor $\tm\esub\var\tmtwo$ (which is just a compact notation for $\letin\var\tmtwo\tm$, but with no fixed order of evaluation between $\tmtwo$ and $\tm$) denoting a delayed or \emph{explicit} substitution, and decomposing the $\beta$-rule: